ionos-cloud/ionosctl/docs/subcommands/k8s-cluster-get.md

   -h, --help                help for get
   -o, --output string       Desired output format [text|json] (default "text") -q, --quiet               Quiet output
+      --timeout int         Timeout option for waiting for Cluster to be in ACTIVE state [seconds] (default 600) --wait-for-state      Wait for specified Cluster to be in ACTIVE state
 ```

 ## Examples